Schools Water Efficiency Program (SWEP)

-Find leaks, save water and promote water education in your school.
+Find leaks, save water, save money, and promote water education in your school.

 The Victorian Government Schools Water Efficiency Program (SWEP) enables schools to track their water usage using data logger technology.